 Riding your vehicle too fast for the conditions may result in injury.
 Apply only enough throttle to proceed safely.
-Statistics show that high speed turns usually result in mishaps and injury.
+Statistics show that mishaps and injury usually result from high speed turns.
 Always remember that this vehicle is heavy!
 Its pure weight alone may entrap you should it fall and pin you down.